Building a media brand is awesome. But media brands ≠ Owned Media.

 The answer is found in owning the data.

-Owned Media, conversely, is built on a belief that the next generation of digital marketing will require a first-party relationship with our audience, and subsequently a first-party data model to operationalize our efforts.
+built on a belief that the next generation of digital marketing will require a first-party relationship with our audience, and subsequently a first-party data model to operationalize our efforts.

 Said another way, the fundamental premise behind Owned Media is that audiences will subscribe directly to the brands they admire.
 This behavior is already happening in the creator economy – led by companies like Substack, Patreon, and Beehiiv.

-That consumer behavior is now making its way into the enterprise.
-And it’s a good thing!
 Because B2B marketers have spent twenty-some years perfecting the inbound marketing playbook that has served as an important training ground for how to create and distribute impactful content.

 By focusing on building subscribers to your brand, you are opening the door to a wealth of first-party engagement data to help inform production decisions, where and how to distribute your content, and how your content programs are impacting revenue.